mariajoao722/AdministracaoSistemasProject/README.md

 2. Clone or download this repository.
 3. Navigate to the directory containing the `main.tf` file.
 4. Run `terraform init` to initialize the configuration.
+5. Run `terraform plan` to preview the changes that Terraform will make to your infrastructure.
-5. Run `terraform apply` to create the VM instances as defined in the configuration file.
+6. Run `terraform apply` to create the VM instances as defined in the configuration file.

 ## Backup Strategies

-The VM created to be serving as the backup server solution was created using Terraform with the following code:
+The VM created to serve as the backup server solution was created using Terraform with the following code:

 ```terraform
 resource "google_compute_instance" "backup" {